mikaeltw/rag-bencher/docs/gcp-gpu-runner.md

 # Running GPU workflows on GCP via Cirun

-The GPU job defined in `.github/workflows/_gpu.yml` runs entirely inside a container that has all rag-bench dependencies pre-installed.
+The GPU job defined in `.github/workflows/_gpu.yml` runs entirely inside a container that has all rag-bencher dependencies pre-installed.
 This document explains how to build and store:

 1. A GCE VM image that already contains Docker and the NVIDIA Container Toolkit so Cirun can boot a runner quickly.
-2. A GPU-enabled container image that bundles rag-bench plus its dev tooling so `_gpu.yml` can run the existing tox workflow inside the container.
+2. A GPU-enabled container image that bundles rag-bencher plus its dev tooling so `_gpu.yml` can run the existing tox workflow inside the container.

 ## Prerequisites